japiirainen/jp-bet/README.md

 ## Frontend

 -   [] make a bet button checks for auth and redirects
--   [] logout weird bugs

 -   [] Footer fixes!!
--   [x] maybe burger in navbar at logged state
--   [x] admin and account page
--   [x] conditional rendering in navbar

 -   [] password validation on signup (maybe yup?)

+-   [] make color palette

+-   [] settings page to have ability to update email, password, email, preferred color mode

+-   [] account page to show balance and deposit and withdraw

+-   [] account page to show all bets made by that user